tfourj/SwiftFFmpeg-iOS/README.md

 # Show help
 ./Scripts/build-ffmpeg-ios.sh --help
 ```

+**Version Selection:**
+- When run interactively, you'll be prompted to choose between:
+  - **Latest Git** (recommended) - Most up-to-date with latest features
+  - **Stable version** - Choose from a list of recent stable releases (e.g., 7.0, 6.1, etc.)
+- Use `--version` flag to skip the prompt and specify directly
+- Non-interactive builds (CI/CD) default to latest Git

 **Build Report:**
 A clean build summary is automatically generated at `build-report.txt` in the project root.
 This file contains only high-level progress information (section starts, completions, errors) without the verbose compilation output that appears on stdout.